GraMya96/nextjs-portfolio-app/README.md

 - using TypeScript + React Hook Form + Zod to ensure a smooth development experience regarding form handling and data validation, also with the benefit of having types and UI errors directly inferred from the defined schemas;

-- utilizing a global theme to ensure look and feel consistency across the application and leveraging Emotion variables and functions (e.g. the mediaQueries utility) to make the code more readable and maintainable;
+- utilizing a global styling theme to ensure look and feel consistency across the application and leveraging Emotion variables and functions (e.g. the mediaQueries utility) to make the code more readable and maintainable;

 - Abstracting asynchronous @tanstack/query logic with custom hooks to avoid "useEffect hell" and semplify the process of fetching and updating data from the client;